strakaps/fracCurv/README.md

 02/01/2015

 This page illustrates calculations from the paper [Estimation of fractal dimension and fractal curvatures from digital images](http://arxiv.org/abs/1408.6333).
-After loading the workspace [fracCurv.RData](./fracCurv.Rdata) in RStudio, the data sets for the six fractal sets (gasket, carpet, modcarpet, quadrate, triangle, supergasket) become available.
+After loading the workspace `fracCurv.RData` (see main directory) in RStudio, the data sets for the six fractal sets (gasket, carpet, modcarpet, quadrate, triangle, supergasket) become available.
+The data come from images with resolution $3000 \times 3000$, or $1500 \times 1500$ if the number `2` appears in the data set name.

-These were calculated using the Java library [GeoStoch](http://www.uni-ulm.de/en/mawi/institute-of-stochastics/software.html).
-For this, the main method [Haupt.java](./Haupt.java) has been used.
+Data were calculated using the Java library [GeoStoch](http://www.uni-ulm.de/en/mawi/institute-of-stochastics/software.html); the main method [Haupt.java](./Haupt.java) has been used.
-The images have resolution $3000 \times 3000$, or $1500 \times 1500$ if the number `2` appears in the data set name.

 ### Non-arithmetic fits